 - Security Camera.
-When it comes to security cameras, you would love that SimpliSafe has the cheaper camera at around $100.
+When it comes to security cameras, you would love that SimpliSafe has the cheaper camera.
 Meanwhile, GetSafe offers two types of camera, the indoor HD camera and the motion detector camera that you can place outdoors and just about anywhere, you want to monitor.

 A side-by-side comparison of GetSafe and SimpliSafe should make it easier for you to compare their features:

 |Equipment cost without contract||Check here for latest||Check here for latest|

 |Equipment cost with annual plan||$0||NA|